 Kate Horstead finds out how to make your website smartphone-friendly.

-As more of us use smartphones, mobile commerce is growing.
-But before you create a whole new smartphone-friendly website, assess whether your existing website is suitable for viewing on a mobile screen.
+Before you start creating a whole new smartphone-friendly website, you should assess whether your existing website is suitable for viewing on a mobile screen.

 If your website has a lot of graphics and detail, it is probably unsuitable.
 “But if your site has a simple, clean and fresh-looking layout, with intelligent use of content, chances are it will look really good on a mobile screen,” says Dyer.